USPTO Examiner RAPILLO KRISTINE K - Art Unit 3682

 Appeal Withdrawal and Reconsideration

-This examiner withdraws rejections or reopens prosecution in 66.7% of appeals filed.
-This is in the 52% percentile among all examiners.
-Strategic Insight: This examiner shows above-average willingness to reconsider rejections during appeals.
-The mandatory appeal conference (MPEP § 1207.01) provides an opportunity for reconsideration.
+This examiner withdraws rejections or reopens prosecution in 44.4% of appeals filed.
+This is in the 10% percentile among all examiners.
+Strategic Insight: This examiner rarely withdraws rejections during the appeal process compared to other examiners.
+If you file an appeal, be prepared to fully prosecute it to a PTAB decision.
+Per MPEP § 1207, the examiner will prepare an Examiner's Answer maintaining the rejections.

 Petition Practice